 - Your curriculum cannot be vague - it needs to be a specific plan of what pupils need to know overall, and in each subject

-- Assess your curriculum using Ofsted's quality indicators (see next section).
+- Assess your curriculum using Ofsted's quality indicators as a guide (see next section).
 Use our guidance for how to review your curriculum, including a downloadable template for conducting a full curriculum audit

 - Show you're making curriculum development and design a priority.
 Survey your staff to see how confident they feel in these skills

-- Have a plan: how is curriculum development work going to be shared out between different members of staff?
+- Have a plan: how's curriculum development work going to be shared out between different members of staff?
 How long will it take?

 - Use our prompts below (sections 5 to 7) to help you think about and discuss your curriculum's intent, implementation and impact.
-Make sure you involve all members of staff early so that everyone is talking about your curriculum consistently by the time an inspection rolls around
+Make sure you involve all members of staff early so that everyone is able to talk about your curriculum consistently by the time an inspection rolls around

 - Read more about how to integrate your curriculum with your financial planning to maximise your resources